ALL

 Prevention and comfort rounds

-• make sure you get enough sleep at night
+• get enough sleep at night

-• check to see if you're in pain
+• check for pain

-• help you to the bathroom
+• help with using the toilet

 • offer a drink